US piles up record October budget deficit of $284.1 billion

 The deficit for the 2020 budget year, which ended Sept.
 30, totaled a record $3.1 trillion, breaking the old mark for an annual deficit of $1.4 trillion set in 2009.

-The Congressional Budget Office is projecting that this year's deficit will surpass the 2020 mark, hitting $3.3 trillion.
+The Congressional Budget Office is projecting that this year's deficit will remain above the $1 trillion level, coming in at $1.8 trillion, the second largest annual deficit on record but an improvement over the $3.1 trillion set in 2020.

+For October, spending totaled $521.8 billion, up 37.3% from a year ago and a record for the month.
+Big increases were seen in various government agencies working to blunt the economic downturn from the coronavrious pandemic.

+Revenues fell by 3.2% to $237.7 billion, reflecting in part a drop in collections for Social Security taxes related to President Donald Trump’s executive order deferring payment of the taxes in an effort to give the economy a boost after Congress failed to approve another round of coronavirus support.

 Comments